From data to impact - a practical guide to inference for infectious disease dynamics

 Prerequisites

-- Basic programming knowledge (preferably in Python)
+- Basic programming knowledge in R

 - Introductory statistics